ariga/atlas/doc/md/guides/orms/gorm.md

 ### Standalone vs Go Program mode

 The Atlas GORM Provider can be used in two modes:
-* **Standalone** - If all of your GORM models and views exist in a single package, and the models either embed `gorm.Model` or contain `gorm` struct tags, you can use the provider directly to load your GORM schema into Atlas.
+* **Standalone** - If all of your GORM models exist in a single package, and either embed `gorm.Model` or contain `gorm` struct tags, you can use the provider directly to load your GORM schema into Atlas.
-* **Go Program** - If your GORM models or views are spread across multiple packages, or the models do not embed `gorm.Model` or contain `gorm` struct tags, you can use the provider as a library in your Go program to load your GORM schema into Atlas.
+* **Go Program** - If your GORM models are spread across multiple packages, or do not embed `gorm.Model` or contain `gorm` struct tags, you can use the provider as a library in your Go program to load your GORM schema into Atlas.

 ### Standalone mode

-If all of your GORM models and [view definition](https://github.com/ariga/atlas-provider-gorm?tab=readme-ov-file#views) exist in a single package, and the models either embed `gorm.Model` or contain `gorm` struct tags, you can use the provider directly to load your GORM schema into Atlas.
+If all of your GORM models exist in a single package, and the models either embed `gorm.Model` or contain `gorm` struct tags, you can use the provider directly to load your GORM schema into Atlas.

 In your project directory, create a new file named `atlas.hcl` with the following contents: